Biden looks to provide relief from extreme heat as record temperatures persist – KION546

 The mayors of Phoenix and San Antonio, two cities that have suffered from the heat waves, are expected to participate in the White House event virtually.

-Phoenix has seen at least 26 days in a row of temperatures exceeding 110 degrees.
+Phoenix has seen at least 27 days in a row of temperatures exceeding 110 degrees Fahrenheit (43 degrees Celsius).
 Maricopa County, where the city is located, reported recently that there were 18 heat-associated deaths between April 11 and July 15.
 Another 69 deaths remain under investigation.
 There were 425 heat-associated deaths in the county last year.

-San Antonio saw 15 straight days of 100-plus degrees.
+San Antonio saw at least 15 straight days of 100-plus F (38-plus C).
 At least 13 deaths in Texas have been blamed on the extreme heat.

 Thursday’s announcement follows other steps that the Biden administration has taken to adapt to increasing threats from extreme heat.
 Among those it is highlighting: